MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop

 Building on these observations, we focus on a central question: \textbf{how can verbal feedback be transformed into a stable learning signal that continues to drive RL training progress on failed samples?} Our key idea is that, during training, when a sample receives uniformly zero scalar reward and thus provides no informative learning signal, we introduce verbal feedback to guide regeneration and measure the resulting feedback-conditioned improvements, using them to construct an optimizable training objective, thereby converting verbal feedback into gradient signals.

-To this end, we propose \textbf{MulFeRL} (\textbf{Mul}ti-turn \textbf{Fe}edback-guided \textbf{R}einforcement \textbf{L}earning), a dynamic multi-turn framework that strengthens RLVR by learning from verbal feedback on failed samples.
-MulFeRL builds on three key mechanisms: \textbf{dynamic multi-turn feedback-driven regeneration} that triggers targeted feedback only when all candidates fail and uses it to guide iterative regeneration; \textbf{two complementary learning signals}, with an in-turn GRPO \citep{guo2025deepseek} objective that learns from relative advantages among candidates within the same turn, and a cross-turn DPO \citep{rafailov2023direct} objective that learns a preference between the previous-turn attempt and its feedback-guided revision; and \textbf{structured feedback injection} that integrates feedback into the model’s reasoning process to improve its ability to use and learn from feedback.
+We instantiate this idea in \textbf{MulFeRL}, a multi-turn, event-triggered RLVR framework with two stages: \emph{progress induction} and \emph{progress credit assignment}.
+In the progress induction stage, MulFeRL targets uniformly failed samples, using triggered feedback as a conditioning signal for iterative regeneration.
+This converts failure cases that originally lack reward contrast into verifier-certified progress.
+In the progress credit assignment stage, MulFeRL extracts learning signal from the contrast exposed by such progress.
+It uses GRPO to exploit within-group contrast after regeneration, and introduces Feedback-Contrastive Optimization (FCO) to recover cross-state signal from all-failed to all-successful transitions.
+MulFeRL further uses \emph{structured feedback injection} to integrate feedback into the model's reasoning process, improving its ability to use feedback during regeneration and learn from feedback-induced progress.

-We train MulFeRL on sampled OpenR1-Math \citep{yan2025learning} and evaluate it on five challenging mathematical reasoning benchmarks.
-We further assess generalization on three out-of-distribution scientific and general reasoning tasks.
-Extensive experiments show that MulFeRL consistently outperforms prior supervised and RL-based finetuning baselines, and analyses of its dynamics and internal mechanisms further support its effectiveness.
+We train MulFeRL on a sampled subset of OpenR1-Math \citep{yan2026learning} and evaluate it on math benchmarks and OOD science/general reasoning tasks.
+MulFeRL consistently outperforms supervised, self-distillation-based, and RL-based baselines, with further analyses probing the roles of feedback-induced progress and credit assignment.